 There is wonderful descriptive humor as they volley with the squid-eel.

 “The thing followed another brief arc through the air and flopped apologetically into the Vizier’s bowl.”
-Soon we readers, and the court, are riveted by this back and forth exchange.
+Soon we readers, and the court, are riveted by this back-and-forth exchange.
 The stakes are huge during this scene, an entire empire.

-Finally the climax arrives … dadadan!!!
+Finally, the climax arrives … dadadan!!!

 The Emperor summons his guards, who “convince” the Vizier to eat the poison.
 The Vizier dies, (good riddance) Mort collects his soul, and the book moves on.
 Phew.

 All your questions have been answered — contrary to expectations.
 He makes it look easy.
-But here’s the key point: what if Pratchett never set those expectations in the beginning.
+But here’s the key point: what if Pratchett never set those expectations in the beginning?
 You never would have wondered about the Vizier’s death.
 Or cared if the young Emperor was going to live.
-The interactions between these two characters would have been a long drawn out diversion with nothing to do with the main story.
+The interactions between these two characters would have been a long drawn-out diversion with nothing to do with the main story.
 It wouldn’t matter who ate a piece of weird seafood.
 But Pratchett makes it matter.

-It’s a short scene, but packed full of cleverness.
+It’s a short scene but packed full of cleverness.
 It gives us a mystery.
 We ask questions.
 We want to know the answers so we keep reading.
-As writers we can use expectations when writing to keep the reader hooked.
+As writers, we can use expectations when writing to keep the reader hooked.